ilya-klyuchnikov/ttlite/README.md

 SuperSpec v1.0 is an interpreter, type-checker and supercompiler for Martin-Löf Type Theory (TT).
 It is structures into two sub-projects:

-* TT Lite - lightweight and modular implementation of Martin-Löf Type Theory (TT-Lite was designed with supercompilation in mind)
+* TT Lite Core - lightweight and modular implementation of Martin-Löf Type Theory (TT-Lite was designed with supercompilation in mind)
 * TT Lite Supercompiler - very simple supercompiler for TT Lite.